dieck/photobox/README.md

 ========

 - gphoto2 is used to take photos with the Nikon camera

+Libraries for needed for Python:
+- python-gpiozero
-- gpiozero is used to control the Buttons and LED light switches
+  gpiozero is used to control the Buttons and LED light switches
+- python-configparser